ASalazar46/PythonPlayground/Proj3 - Converter/README.md

 ### Context

 Modern calculators usually have built in converters.
-While this will not be an extension to the calculator in [project 1](../Proj1%20-%20CalculatorNoGUI/), I would still like to implement converters of all sorts in this project.
+While this will not be an extension to the calculator in [project 1](../Proj1%20-%20CalculatorNoGUI/), I would still like to implement converters of all sorts in this project, EVENTUALLY.

 ### Goals